 These tips are for people who have cancer, are having treatment, or are recovering from treatment.
 They will help you plan a safe journey.

 It can take some time to arrange everything you might need when travelling, so it is important to plan ahead.

-- Ask your doctor which travel vaccinations you may need.
+- Book in to get your travel vaccinations you may need.

 - Sort out any necessary equipment, such as oxygen if this has not been dealt with at the time of booking.

 - Sort out any travel needs.
 For example, book help getting on and off trains, or request early boarding on flights.